+12.I.5.S Consistent with the hydrogeological survey submitted by the operator, the extraction site may not be found to adversely affect any public or private drinking water source.
+In the event that excavation causes contamination, interruption or diminution of drinking water to abutting residents, the operator must restore or replace the affected water supply with an alternate source of water, adequate in quantity and quality for the purpose served by the supply.

+12.I.6 Performance Guarantees

-- 12.I.4.M.1 All debris, stumps, boulders, and similar materials shall be removed or disposed of in an approved location or, in the case of inorganic materials, buried and covered with a minimum of two (2) feet of soil. - 12.I.4.M.2 The extent and type of fill shall be appropriate to the use intended.
-The applicant shall specify the type and amount of fill to be used. - 12.I.4.M.3 Storm drainage and water courses shall leave the location at the original natural drainage points and in a manner, such that the amount of drainage at any point is not significantly increased. - 12.I.4.M.4 At least four (4) inches of topsoil or loam shall be retained or obtained to cover all disturbed areas, which shall be reseeded, and property restored to a stable condition adequate to meet the provisions of the "Environmental Quality Handbook, Erosion and Sediment Control", as amended or revised, published by the Maine Soil and Water Conservation Commission. - 12.I.4.N Prior to beginning excavation on the site, the applicant shall file with the town a bond payable to the Town of Limington with sureties satisfactory to the Planning Board, or some other form of security including, but not limited to, an escrow account, a security deposit, a passbook or letter of credit.
-In determining the amount of the bond or the security, the Planning Board shall take into consideration the characteristics of the site, the excavation plan, and the rehabilitation plan which may call for a phased plan for closing out each section of the pit as it is exhausted.
-In no instance shall the amount be less than one hundred and twenty-five (125) percent of the estimated cost of rehabilitation.
+Prior to beginning excavation on the site, the applicant shall file with the Town a performance guarantee acceptable to the Select Board.
+Acceptable forms of performance guarantees shall include a performance bond or letter of credit.
+In determining the amount of the bond or the security, the Select Board shall take into consideration the characteristics of the site, the excavation plan, and the rehabilitation plan which may call for a phased plan for closing out each section of the pit as it is exhausted.
+In no instance shall the amount be less than one hundred and twenty-five (125) percent of the estimated cost of reclamation and rehabilitation.
 All proceeds of forfeited bonds or other security shall be expended by the Town for reclamation of the area for which the security was posted, and any remainder shall be returned to the operator or owner.